 Sini Eskola, MPharm, MS, MSc

-- European Federation of Pharmaceutical Industries and Associations (EFPIA), Belgium
+Director Regulatory Affairs, EFPIA - European Federation of Pharmaceutical Industries and Associations, Belgium

 Sini is working as Regulatory, Drug Development and Manufacturing Director at EFPIA since 2014 and leads the team since 2018.
 She is responsible for various regulatory policy and advocacy activities in relation to regulatory science and regulatory strategy.
 She has previously worked over 5 years at AZ R&D Global Regulatory Affairs in Sweden and 3 years as Executive Director of Finnish Pharmacists' Society.
 She is currently doing a part-time PhD for professionals programme at the University of Utrecht and WHO collaboration centre for pharmaceutical policy and regulation.
 She is a Board member of Industrial Pharmacy Section in International Federation for Pharmacists and Pharmaceutical Sciences since 2010.

 Anne-Sophie Henry-Eude, PharmD

 Head of Documents Access and Publication Department, European Medicines Agency, Netherlands

-Anne-Sophie Henry-Eude has a degree in pharmacy from the University of Lille in France and postgraduate degrees in Regulatory Affairs and Pharmacovigilance & Pharmacoepidemiology.
-She worked in the pharma industry then joined EMA as product team leader for anti-infectives.
-She then worked on paediatric investigation plans in the HIV field.
-In 2013 she became Head of the new Access to Documents Service and with the implementation of the policy on Clinical Data Publication, she is now Head of Documents Access & Publication, a Department, which manages transparency activities at EMA.
+Dr Anne-Sophie Henry-Eude has a degree in pharmacy from the University of Lille in France and postgraduate degrees in Regulatory Affairs and in Pharmacovigilance & Pharmacoepidemiology.
+She worked in the pharmaceutical industry before joining EMA as product team leader for anti-infectives and later as paediatric coordinator in the HIV and vaccines field.
+In 2013 she put in place a Service to centralised activities linked to access to documents (Policy 0043) and later Clinical Data Publication (Policy 0070).
+Since 2021, she is Head of Documents Access & Publication, a Department, which manages transparency activities at EMA.

 Rebecca Li, PhD